magepages/mpdocs/docs/customer-attributes/index.md

 ##### Step 1: Enter full informaiton about Customer Attributes into Properties

-From the Admin Panel, go to `Customers > Attribute > Customer, chọn Add New Attribute`
+From the Admin Panel, go to `Customers > Attribute > Customer, select `Add New Attribute`

 ![](https://i.imgur.com/Hy3ce1X.gif)